iovar/PongNM/README.md

 Controls are up-down arrows, in single player mode, while in human-vs-human player 1 gets the key 'w' for up and the key 's' for down, while player 2 gets the arrows.

-PongNM is released under the MIT license.
-See LICENSE.txt for more.